versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 Having explored all the major client-server interactions, let's now build the "simplest thing that could possibly work", to be agile, to edit the Story.

-* Select `jQuery` as the framework from the left, then enter this into the HTML panel:
+* Select `jQuery` as the framework from the left, then paste or type this into the HTML panel:

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">